 Why NO Beeswax

 Bees make beeswax to build their hive, which is their home.
 Bees must fly the equivalent of six times around the earth to gather enough pollen to create a single pound of beeswax.
-Beeswax is also a secondary food source for bees, and is vital for the survival of the colony.
+Beeswax is also a secondary food source for bees and is vital for the survival of the colony.

 Bees don’t just spit up beeswax!